BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 7) The new fetching `action` is also run through the store's middleware, but nothing happens since it has no method that can be invoked by the `thunk-middleware`.
 8) The `action` then runs through the `reducer` and updates the "status" state.
 9) Since our UI (React) is `subscribed` to the store it receives the new state and accordingly changes the status text to `Fetching...`.
-10) Eventually the API responds to our request and returns the Pokémon data.
+10) Eventually, the API responds to our request and returns the Pokémon data.
 We `dispatch` a new `action` of type `fetched` and this time we include the Pokémon data as a payload.
-11) Like before, our `actions` first runs through the `middleware`, but again there's no action method to be invoked.
+11) Like before, our `actions` first run through the `middleware`, but again there's no action method to be invoked.
 12) The `action` proceeds to the `reducer` and here it now updates the "status" and the "pokemon" properties.
 13) Again our UI receives the updated state from the store and can now show the Pokémon we fetched from the API.